usegalaxy-eu/gdpr/src/pages/tos.md

 imposed on the data being processed.

-Usegalaxy.eu is hosted out of an ISO 27001 certified data center operated by [University of Freiburg IT Services](https://www.rz.uni-freiburg.de/en?set_language=en), and the operators do their due diligence to ensure information security and data protection.
+Usegalaxy.eu is hosted out of an ISO 27001 certified data center operated by [University of Freiburg IT Services](https://www.rz.uni-freiburg.de/en?set_language=en), and the members of the Freiburg Galaxy Group do their due diligence to ensure information security and data protection.
 You, the end user, bear the full responsibility for the implications of using the Service.